 Medicare Supplement (Medigap) Plan D is easy to confuse with Medicare Part D, but take care not to mix them up.
 Medigap Plan D is one of the standardized Medicare Supplement plans that private insurers offer to cover the gaps in your Original Medicare coverage.
 Medicare Part D, on the other hand, is your prescription drug coverage.

 What Does Medicare Supplement Plan D Cover?

-Medicare Supplement Plan D covers the following Medicare expenses:
+Medicare Supplement Plan D pays many of the costs you’re responsible for with Original Medicare alone.
+Plan D covers the following expenses:

 Nothing on this website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.